IsadoraV13/habit-tracker/README.md

 - Optional checks

 Questions for Noe
-- Setters on entity class
+- Setters on entity class - read more on this
 - testing ID generation
-- asserts equal for objects with timestamps
+- asserts equal for objects with timestamps - is an issue for integration testing; check back with Noe

-- is systemInitiatedUpdate method implicitly testing updateReward - is that bad practice?
+Latest
+- If service method A calls repository method X and I have another service method B that needs the same functionality,
+- should it call the other service method or call the repository directly?

 - Testing
     - how to test methods that return void?